LOADING ...

 Bắt đầu làm bài nào

-Its been five years this autumn, she remembers well the day
+Its been five years come autumn, she remembers well the day

-Far the fiddlers bowing, the grass forever blue
+Far away the fiddlers bowing, the grass blue

 And he said he the angels singing, "Cabin on the Hill"

-the springtime he was groaning
+Through the he was groaning

 "The good are past and gone"